FBoucher/stream-projects/_posts/2020-11-06-Stream139-Learning-TypeScript.md

 ---
 layout: post
-title: Stream139 Learning TypeScript
+title: Stream 139 Learning TypeScript
 date: 2020-11-06
 categories: stream
 ---

-# 2020-11-06 - Stream139 Learning TypeScript from scratch with Jason (and working on our game)
+# 2020-11-06 - Stream 139 Learning TypeScript from scratch with Jason (and working on our game)

 ## Summary
 -